Comparison

 - You are building IDE-agent memory, RAG prototypes, internal semantic search, or small-to-medium vector collections.

-Choose standalone Qdrant when
+Choose standalone or managed Qdrant when

 - You need full Qdrant API compatibility.